varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

 </html>
 ```

-So, as you can see here we have taken a textarea and have given it `id`=`note` which we will use to keep track of `onKeyUp` event of textarea.
+So, as you can see here we have taken a textarea and have given it `id`=`note` which we will use to keep track of the `onKeyUp` event of textarea.
 For this, purpose we'll use [jQuery](https://jquery.com/).
-Let's also note here that, to make the app responsive on all device, we have used [Bootstrap](http://getbootstrap.com/).
+Let's also note here that, to make the app responsive on all devices, we have used [Bootstrap](http://getbootstrap.com/).
 You can I have included all of the necessary files in `index.html`.
-You can get all the necessary file from [here](https://github.com/amitmerchant1990/notepad/tree/master/js) and [here](https://github.com/amitmerchant1990/notepad/tree/master/css) and add them to the relevant folders.
+You can get all the necessary files from [here](https://github.com/amitmerchant1990/notepad/tree/master/js) and [here](https://github.com/amitmerchant1990/notepad/tree/master/css) and add them to the relevant folders.
 I have also included file [style.css](https://github.com/amitmerchant1990/notepad/blob/master/css/style.css) which will make some necessary changes on the page to make it responsive.

 Now, again move to the file `js/app.js` and add the following content: